Getting a Mortgage When In Debt

 Speak to a broker experienced in dealing with debt and mortgages

-All is not lost when it comes to getting approved for a mortgage, even though you have debts still to repay.
-There are options and, crucially, lenders mostly operate an individualistic approach to applicants, which means the stronger your application, the better position you’ll be in.
+All is not lost when getting approved for a mortgage, even though you still have debts to repay.
+There are options, and crucially, lenders mostly operate an individualistic approach to applicants, which means the stronger your application, the better position you’ll be in.

-The specialist brokers in our network offer an impartial, expert and supportive hand to clients who are ready to start the process of making an application to finance a house purchase.
+The specialist brokers in our network offer an impartial, expert, and supportive hand to clients who are ready to start the process of applying to finance a house purchase.
 With unparalleled contacts and experience, they can work with you to ensure the very best outcome.
-Call us on 0808 189 2301 for a free initial consultation, or make an online enquiry for details.
+Call us on 0330 818 7026 for a free initial consultation or make an online enquiry for details.

 Ask us a question